Sumits4/NorthAmerican/README.md

 	 45.  city - String <br/>

 <h2>3.Velocity sample IOSApplication </h2><br/>
-The velocity  sample IOSApplication is responsible for putting the Velocity Android-SDK for test purpose. <br/>
+The velocity  sample IOSApplication is responsible for putting the Velocity IOS-SDK for test purpose. <br/>
 It intends to perform the testing of transaction methods available on the Velocity payment gateway for a merchant. <br/>

 When a transaction method needs to invoke from Velocity server then it sends the transaction request data and receives the response depending on the type of transaction performed on the velocity server.<br/>